leodonethat/leodonethat.github.io/_posts/2023-02-20-visualizing_ethereum_data_with_metabase.md

 ---

-In previous posts saw how to [setup our own Ethereum node]({% post_url 2022-11-14-running_our_own_ethereum_node %}), how to [extract data from it]({% post_url 2023-01-22-extracting_data_from_ethereum_with_airbyte %}) and [how to transform this data]({% post_url 2023-02-13-transforming_ethereum_data_with_dbt %}).
-In this post we will continue with one of the most fun parts of data analytics, data visualization.
+In our previous posts, we covered [how to set up an Ethereum node]({% post_url 2022-11-14-running_our_own_ethereum_node %}), [extract data from it]({% post_url 2023-01-22-extracting_data_from_ethereum_with_airbyte %}), and [transform that data]({% post_url 2023-02-13-transforming_ethereum_data_with_dbt %}).
+Now, we're moving on to one of the most exciting parts of data analytics: visualization.

-There are many business intelligence tools we could use.
-Commercially, two of the most well known are [Tableau](https://www.tableau.com/) (acquired by Salesforce) and [Looker](https://www.looker.com/) (acquired by Google).
-I love how intuitive and user friendly Looker.
-Choosing a paid tool is a great option when we are looking for an extra level of support and user experience.
+When it comes to business intelligence tools, there are plenty of options available.
+Two of the most popular commercial tools are [Tableau](https://www.tableau.com/) (now owned by Salesforce) and [Looker](https://www.looker.com/) (recently acquired by Google).
+Personally, I find Looker to be particularly intuitive and user-friendly.
+Opting for a paid tool can be a great choice if you're looking for additional support and a high-quality user experience.

-There are also great open-source options like [Redash](https://redash.io/), [Superset](https://superset.apache.org/) or [Metabase](https://www.metabase.com/).
-In this example, we will use Metabase as it has a really easy setup and a very intuitive user interface.
-Remember we use the data transformation step to perform complex logic and will avoid complicated queries within the visualization.
+However, if you're looking for an open-source solution, there are excellent options available, such as [Redash](https://redash.io/), [Superset](https://superset.apache.org/), and [Metabase](https://www.metabase.com/).
+For this example, we'll be using Metabase due to its easy setup and intuitive interface.
+Remember that we used the data transformation step to perform complex logic, so we'll be avoiding complicated queries within the visualization.

 # Installing Metabase